 I enjoyed operating it and encountered no issues whatsoever (except for the slightly tight tube-to-body fit.)

 I believe Hoover got it right this time by not making the BH53020 overly-complex.
 This vacuum is pretty straight forward in its design and operation and does what you expect a vacuum cleaner to do.

 This is a darn nice vacuum for the price and better than some costing twice as much.
-I HIGHLY Recommend it!
+I Recommend the Hoover Impulse BH53020!